nmarriotti/patching_utility_for_linux/README.md

 ### Patching

-If a file needs to be patched, a backup of the original file is taken.
+If a file needs to be patched, a backup of the original file is taken and stored in the backup/ directory

 ```
 ./patch